 - Share a wide range of different types of content, including video.
 Use hashtags and match your content to the norms of the platform

 - Consider using influencer marketing as a tool to reach new markets with a message that resonates with users

 - Share content on the right schedule (see below).
 Marketing automation tools like Buffer can help you determine the optimal times to share content on each platform

 How a blog helps you make money

-- Blog about material in your shoes, where your shoes come from, or fun facts about shoes such as how they impact development or foot health.
+- Blog about the material in your shoes, where your shoes come from, or fun facts about shoes such as how they impact development or foot health.
 This increases the keyword density on your site and likely brings traffic from folks who don’t need shoes right now, but will remember you when they do.

 While your blog is your home base online, other social media tactics help bring traffic to your site.
 Here are just a few options local businesses should use to bring more traffic (and money) into their business:

 - Yelp and other rating sites are great to ensure folks find your local business.
-Encourage patrons to rate your products and services and share their ratings with their Facebook and Twitter networks.
+Encourage patrons to rate your products and services and share their ratings with their Facebook and Twitter (now X) networks.

 - Facebook and X are, of course, nearly mandatory given the huge number of users of these social media platforms, although with Musk’s threat to charge users, the platform may decline precipitously.
 TikTok and Instagram are gaining steam quickly and represent better time-on-site stats.
 These platforms also offer a marketplace to sell your products right on the platform.